Emotionally Unavailable: What It Means & 15 Signs To Look For

 Is it bad to be emotionally unavailable?

 Being emotionally unavailable does not make you a bad person or someone incapable of love.
-It only means that you have some personal development to do in order to be a good partner.
+It may mean you're just not looking for a serious relationship at this time and need to be clearer about that with the people you're interacting with.
+Or it may mean, more broadly, that you have some personal development to do in order to be a good partner.
 As with all things romance and life, it's a learning experience.

 "If we don't learn the lessons our unhealthy relationships are revealing to us, our damaging patterns will keep repeating over and over again with the same and different partners," Sprowl says.

-While being emotionally unavailable often leads to shallow relationships, those tenuous situations can serve as an opportunity to look inward and expand our emotional depths.
+While being emotionally unavailable can lead to shallow relationships, those tenuous situations can serve as an opportunity to look inward and expand our emotional depths.

 We need to use these emotionally unavailable relationships, whether culprit or victim, to expand our emotional repertoire.
 Experiences with emotional unavailability are not the problem; they are tools to reveal the true problems you need to work on in your life.